shopware/docs/guides/plugins/plugins/content/cms/add-cms-element-via-admin-sdk.md

 ## Creating your custom element

-Similar to [creating a new custom element via plugin](https://developer.shopware.com/docs/guides/plugins/plugins/content/cms/add-cms-element#creating-your-custom-element), this article describes creating a new custom element via app.
+Similar to [Creating a new custom element via plugin](https://developer.shopware.com/docs/guides/plugins/plugins/content/cms/add-cms-element#creating-your-custom-element), this article describes creating a new custom element via app.
 Creating a new element requires Admin Extension SDK.

 Consider the same scenario to allow a shop manager configure a link to display the Dailymotion video.
 That is exactly what you are going to build.